-XLA (Accelerated Linear Algebra) is a domain-specific compiler for linear algebra that accelerates TensorFlow models with potentially no source code changes.
+XLA (Accelerated Linear Algebra) is a domain-specific compiler for linear algebra that can accelerate TensorFlow models with potentially no source code changes.

 When a TensorFlow program is run, all of the operations are executed individually by the TensorFlow executor.
 Each TensorFlow operation has a precompiled GPU kernel implementation that the executor dispatches to.